Little Shell Studios

 Eve-Lauryn Little Shell LaFountain (she/her) is an enrolled member of the Turtle Mountain Band of Chippewa, a multimedia artist, and an educator.
 She was born into a family of artists and grew up in Santa Fe, New Mexico where she learned how to ride a horse instead of a bike.

 Eve is currently a Mandel Institute Jewish Cultural Leadership Fellow.
-She has also received support for her work from the Sundance New Frontier Labs where she was a Fellow in 2019, and received a Sundance Indigenous MacArthur Fellowship in 2018, COUSIN Collective and Cinereach, Mike Kelley Foundation, and the Andy Warhol Foundation.
-She has also been a Flaherty Fellow, and an Interactive Storyteller for Tribeca Film Institute.
+She has also received support for her work from the Sundance New Frontier Labs where she was a Fellow in 2019, and received a Sundance Indigenous MacArthur Fellowship in 2018.
+She was an inagural COUSIN Collective and Cinereach supported artist, and has recieved grants from the Mike Kelley Foundation, and the Andy Warhol Foundation.
+She has also been a Flaherty Film Seminar Fellow, and an Interactive Storyteller for Tribeca Film Institute.

 In 2008 Eve earned a BA from Hampshire College, where she designed her own major in experimental film, photography, and Native American and Jewish Cultural Comparisons.
 She then participated in a filmmaking fellowship at the Institute of American Indian Arts (IAIA), where she was recruited into the NBC Page Program in Los Angeles.
-In 2009, Eve became the Operations Manager of the Echo Park Film Center, a community non-profit art organization, where she curated screenings, worked as a projectionist, and continues to serve on the operational co-op and teach classes to various communities.
+In 2009, Eve became the Operations Manager of the Echo Park Film Center, a community non-profit arts organization, where she curated screenings, worked as a projectionist, and continues to serve in the international operational collective and teach classes to various communities.
 She earned an Inter-School dual MFA from California Institute of the Arts (CalArts) in Film & Video and Photography & Media in 2014.

 Latest Happenings and Press